pgmabv99/av_openacr/README.md

 q2; is -v passed down process tree ? hard to debug
 q3: omplat vs. use bit vs. selector. alternative  :  separate client  and server selectors.
 q4: -collect_logs - adding omplat subfolder is misleading just like any other attributes of the !!previous!! omcli run . it should be user assigned

+todo
+-add 3 more taps
+-call colect_log from -omtest
+-add bench json to -collect log